researchart/rose6icse/submissions/reusable/icse20-main-1059/INSTALL.md

 ```

 As we can see, there was one line of code in the JSON file that had an additional comma which made the file invalid.
-Lexical DDMax removed the line break of the faulty line and a quote from the next line which fixes the JSON file while recovering as much data as possible.
+Lexical DDMax removed the additional comma which fixes the JSON file while recovering as much data as possible.

 ### Example: Running syntactic DDMax on an artificially corrupted JSON file
 Following the above example, we can run syntactic DDMax on a simple artificially mutated JSON file: